dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Reading is a majority skill but a minority art.” - Julian Barnes
+“A book is the only immortality” - Rufus Choate
 </i>
 </blockquote>